ypid/ansible-dm/docs/getting-started.rst

 Example playbook
 ----------------

-If you are using this role without DebOps, here's an example Ansible playbook that uses the ``ypid.dm`` role:
+Here's an example playbook that uses the ``ypid.dm`` role:

 .. literalinclude:: playbooks/dm.yml
    :language: yaml

 This playbooks is shipped with this role under :file:`./docs/playbooks/dm.yml` from which you can symlink it to your playbook directory.
+In case you use multiple roles maintained by ypid_, consider using `ypid-ansible-common`_.

 Ansible tags
 ------------